vertica/VerticaPy/docs/source/examples_business_smart_meters.rst

 Segmenting Latitude & Longitude using Clustering
 +++++++++++++++++++++++++++++++++++++++++++++++++

 The dataset 'sm_meters' is pretty important.
 In particular, the type of residence is probably a good predictor for electricity usage.
 We can create clusters of the different regions with k-means clustering based on longitude and latitude.
-Let's find the most suitable 'k' using an elbow curve and scatter plot.
+Let's find the most suitable ``k`` using an elbow curve and scatter plot.

 .. code-block:: python